 WHY IS SUMMER LEARNING IMPORTANT?

 Summer learning loss is cumulative and disproportionately affects students from low-income families.
-Quality summer learning includes intentional academic programming, enrichment activities, literacy, physical activity, health and nutrition, and science, technology, engineering and math (STEM).
 Watch this video to learn more about the importance of summer learning, particularly for disadvantaged children:

 CHECK OUT RESOURCES FOR PARENTS AND PTAS